-Among the market risks the spread risk represents by far the largest risk position in Medlife amounting to 62.0% (2016: 69.1%) of the SCR market risk with taking into account the diversification effect.
+Among the market risks the spread risk represents by far the largest risk position in Medlife amounting to 56.0% (2019: 58.2%) of the SCR market.
 The spread risk includes the sensitivity of the value of assets, liabilities and financial instruments concerning changes in the level or volatility of the credit spreads above the risk-free interest curve.
 Changes in the credit spreads arise, for example, from a deterioration of the credit worthiness of an issuer of securities.
 In Medlife, the amount results primarily from the fact that the investments strategy is mainly focussing on the asset category bonds and at the same time participating in funds that are mainly investing in fixed interest bonds.
-The total exposures in investments sensitive to spread risk as at year end was kUSD 478,983 (2016: kUSD 487,158).
+The total exposure in investments sensitive to spread risk as at year end was kUSD 418,537 (2019: kUSD 429,999).
+Especially in spread risk, the